-- (1) Any order, requirement, decision or determination of the Building Inspector made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - (2) If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I (b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - (a) That the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - (b) That if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - (c) That the variance is the minimum necessary, considering the flood hazard, to afford relief.
+- (1) Any order, requirement, decision, or determination of the Building Inspector made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - (2) If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I (b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - (a) That the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense.